Jonathan is an absolute web geek, but with a lot less of the stereotypical social awkwardness that often comes along with it.

-Jonathan is the chairperson of the Launch St. Louis Board of Directors, a nonprofit that focuses on developing and retaining young professionals in the St. Louis area by driving them to get involved in the community.
+Jonathan recently left his role as the chairperson of the Launch St. Louis Board of Directors, a nonprofit that focuses on developing and retaining young professionals in the St. Louis area by driving them to get involved in the community.

 He likes to be outside, watch movies and make milkshakes that go back generations.
 He’s a big Cardinals fan, but respects what the Cubs are trying to do.

 Jonathan has been fortunate enough to receive some fantastic awards and honors.
 Here’s a list of some of them:

 30 Under 30 – St. Louis Business Journal

 100 St. Louisans You Should Know to Succeed in Business – St. Louis Small Business Monthly